-Roughly 40 million Americans suffer from pollen allergies, also known as hay fever, allergic rhinitis or seasonal allergies.
-But whatever term you use, pollen allergy symptoms in adults can range from annoying to life-threatening.
+Roughly 50 million Americans suffer from pollen allergies, also known as hay fever, allergic rhinitis or seasonal allergies.
+But whatever term you use, they can range from annoying to life-threatening, according to the Asthma and Allergy Foundation of America.
 The aggressors in this case are nearly invisible, egg-shaped cells that originate in flowering plants and are carried through the environment by insects or wind currents.

 Where pollen is found

 Grass pollen is the most common seasonal allergy trigger, but there are also those who suffer from exposure to tree pollen.
 Birch trees are one of the worst offenders, followed closely by oak, ash, elm, hickory, poplar, sycamore, maple, walnut and cypress trees.
 Most trees release their pollen earlier in the year, typically from January to August.
-Just as tree pollen winds down, the grasses take over — somewhere between May and August.
+Just as tree pollen winds down, the grasses take over — somewhere between May and August depending on where you live.
 In late summer and fall, allergy symptoms are most often caused by ragweed.

 So if your allergies tend to be worse in the early months, chances are you're allergic to tree pollen.
 Spring allergies can mean it's the pollen from grasses that makes you sniffle and sneeze.

 Here's what happens when your body experiences an allergic reaction.
 The allergens are perceived as harmful invaders, and histamine is released to try to keep them out.
-Histamine causes blood vessels to dilate, leading to itchy eyes, nose and throat, sniffles and sneezing.
-Vein congestion in the face can lead to dark circles under the eyes, known as 'allergic shiners.'
+Histamine causes blood vessels to dilate, leading to itchy eyes, nose and throat issues, sniffles and sneezing.
+Vein congestion in the face can lead to dark circles under the eyes, known as "allergic shiners."
 The swelling of nasal membranes can also lead to sinus infections, or sinusitis.

 Testing and treatment for pollen allergies

-If the symptoms listed above persist for longer than a few days and you find you just can't kick what you thought was the common cold, chances are you've got pollen allergies.
+If the symptoms listed above persist for longer than a few days and you find you just can't kick what you thought was the common cold, chances are you have pollen allergies.
 Allergy specialists can do a simple test to determine the types of pollen that cause your body to release histamine.
-Since pollen cells are not typically harmful to the body, over-the-counter anti-histamine can be used to prevent the body from going into attack mode.
+Since pollen cells are not typically harmful to the body, over-the-counter antihistamine can be used to prevent the body from going into attack mode.

 Saline sprays help to wash out pollen, reduce mucous, and restore moisture to dry nasal passages.
-If you want to make your own saline, mix up a few teaspoons of non-iodized salt (kosher salt works great), a teaspoon of baking soda and a pint of water in a spray bottle or bulb syringe.
+If you want to make your own saline, WebMD suggests mixing up a few teaspoons of non-iodized salt (kosher salt works great), a teaspoon of baking soda and a pint of water in a spray bottle or bulb syringe.

 Breathing easier during pollen season

-Wouldn't you know it- there are free apps for hay fever sufferers offered by Google and Yahoo.
-The pollen widget warns users when and where airborne allergens are highest in the form of a weather-like forecast.
-A pollen forecast can help you plan to avoid being out and about on days when the pollen counts are at their highest.
+You can get pollen alert apps to warn you when and where airborne allergens are highest.
+Pollen forecast trackers can help you plan to avoid being out and about on days when the pollen counts are at their highest.

 Even while indoors, pollen allergy sufferers may begin to feel symptoms from pollen particles that have seeped into the home.
-The best way to limit indoor interaction with pollen is to keep doors and windows shut, especially during peak hours from five to ten in the morning.
-Dust and vacuum regularly, and shower and shampoo before bed to avoid bringing pollen to your pillow.
-Also be sure that your A/C and fan have high quality filters installed to clean the air that blows through your vents.
+The best way to limit indoor interaction with pollen is to keep doors and windows shut, especially during peak hours from 5 a.m. to 10 a.m.
+Dust and vacuum regularly, and shower and shampoo before bed to avoid pollen on your pillow.
+Also be sure that your A/C and fan have high-quality filters installed to clean the air that blows through your vents.